EwanGreen4/qtermwidget/README.md

 ### Compiling sources

-The only runtime dependency is qtbase ≥ 5.7.1.
+The only runtime dependency is qtbase ≥ 5.12.0.
-In order to build CMake ≥ 3.0.2 and [lxqt-build-tools](https://github.com/lxqt/lxqt-build-tools/) >= 0.4.0 are needed as well as Git to pull translations and optionally latest VCS checkouts.
+In order to build CMake ≥ 3.1.0 and the latest [lxqt-build-tools](https://github.com/lxqt/lxqt-build-tools/) are needed as well as Git for optionally latest VCS checkouts.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` will normally have to be set to `/usr`, depending on the way library paths are dealt with on 64bit systems variables like `CMAKE_INSTALL_LIBDIR` may have to be set as well.

+To build PyQt bindings, specify an additional CMake option `QTERMWIDGET_BUILD_PYTHON_BINDING=ON` when building this library.

 To build run `make`, to install `make install` which accepts variable `DESTDIR` as usual.